alexharri/website/posts/canvas-to-ascii.md

 });
 ```

-As we can see in the example below, light values in the external sampling vector push values in the sampling vector down:
+The example below shows how light values in the external sampling vector push values in the sampling vector down:

 <InteractiveVector6D
   samplingVector={[0.51, 0.51, 0.52, 0.52, 0.53, 0.53]}